adi611/twitpod/README.md

-# Ivykids - Full Stack Assignment - IIIT Kalyani - 2024
+# Full Stack Assignment - IIIT Kalyani - 2024

-This project is a Full Stack Assignment created by Aditya Agarwal (Roll: CSE/20004/524) as part of Ivykid's assessment.
+This project is a Full Stack Assignment created by Aditya Agarwal (Roll: CSE/20004/524) as part of IIIT Kalyani's assessment.

 ## Production Links